Campania: the star of the South?

 - The spectacular Amalfi coast with our bed&breakfast clinging to a rock above the sea, the wonderfully named village of Furore, the highly individual wines of Marisa Cuomo.
 And then round the coast near Salerno, a top winery, Montevetrano doing it Campanian version of claret … read more: Campania 2

-- Another fine lunch, a waiter’s recommendation, beautiful labels reflecting Campania’s ever-present classical past and fine wine at Di Prisco.
+- Another fine lunch, a waiter’s recommendation, beautiful labels reflecting the region’s ever-present classical past and fine wine at Di Prisco.
 Read more: Campania 7

 - the king of the Fiano grape at home at the Villa Diamante.
 Read more: Campania 8